Senserva/PatchCurated/README.md

 ## About PatchCured

-[PatchCured](https://github.com/patchcured) is the commercial patch scanner, with powerful free versions, and remediation tool built on PatchCurated data.
+[PatchCured](https://github.com/Senserva/PatchCured) is the free patch scanner for Windows, macOS, and Linux — built on [PatchCurated](https://github.com/Senserva/PatchCurated) data, with commercial remediation tiers.
 Like HFNetChk and MBSA before it, PatchCured has a powerful free version — full patch scanning at no cost, with commercial features (fleet management, automated remediation, reporting, Azure integration) available in paid tiers.
 A [Senserva](https://senserva.com) product.

-Senserva is actively building additional patch scanners and remediation tools on top of PatchCurated data.
-PatchCurated is the shared foundation — one community-maintained data layer, multiple tools built on it.
+Senserva is actively building additional patch scanners and remediation tools on top of [PatchCurated](https://github.com/Senserva/PatchCurated) data.
+[PatchCurated](https://github.com/Senserva/PatchCurated) is the shared foundation — one community-maintained data layer, multiple tools built on it.

 ---

 ## Origin

-In 1999, Mark Shavlik released **HFNetChk** — the first agentless patch scanner for Windows NT.
+In 2001, Mark Shavlik released **HFNetChk** — the first agentless patch scanner for Windows NT.
 Microsoft needed a tool to detect missing hotfixes across large NT server environments without installing any agent software.
 Shavlik built it: a command-line scanner that connected over the network, read file versions and registry keys, and reported which patches were missing.
 It was free.

 HFNetChk was downloaded and used by millions of administrators.
 Microsoft noticed.
 Shavlik partnered with Microsoft to build the **Microsoft Baseline Security Analyzer (MBSA)** — a free GUI tool delivered as part of the Windows 2000 Server Toolkit that combined HFNetChk's patch scanning engine with OS configuration checks for IIS, SQL Server, and Windows security settings.
 MBSA went on to scan over 3 million computers per week at its peak.
 It was the standard for patch compliance in enterprises worldwide for over a decade.